sachinv1693/Red_Black_Tree/README.md

 Output is printed in inorder manner.
 Any other way can also be used.

 Red-Black Tree with n keys has the height: h <= 2 * log(n + 1)
 There is the assurance that its height remains as O(log n) after any sequence of deletions and insertions.
-So for time complexity is fixed as it makes itself evenly distributed.
+So time complexity is fixed as it makes itself evenly distributed.